DMacMakes/dmacdocs/content/en/torrens/ise102/week2/index.md

 ## Homework:

 When you've completed typing and running the code below **submit the `main.cpp` file for each project to Matt**.
+   * Email it to him with the subject _"ISE102 Homework Week 2"_
-Matt's email will be sent to you via Blackboard announcements (and Discord).
+   * Matt's email will be sent to you via Blackboard announcements (and _Discord_).

 1. Read the rest of [Chapter 1](../resources/cpp_through_games_1.pdf) of the textbook, where you'll learn about arithmetic operators, data types and more.
     - Take notes